kyoteprod/Iezon-EasyServer/README.md

 }
 ```

-# Sendind a Request to the Client
+# Sending a Request to the Client
 Inside your request handler, there is a ClientSocket which is passed in.
 This can be used to send requests.

 ```java